Edinburgh-Genome-Foundry/saboteurs/README.rst

 4       D F G   Failure
 ======= ======= =======

 Mission 2 raises suspicion on B, C, and E, but Mission 1 clears C, and mission 3 clears B. Therefore **C is a saboteur**.
-Mission 4 raises suspicion on F on G and while none of them is cleared by another mission, it is impossible to say at this stage if only F or only G or both are a saboteur, so they will be marked as suspicious.
+Meanwhile mission 4 raises **suspicion on F and G**, but while none of them is cleared by another mission, it is impossible to say if only F or only G or both are saboteurs.

 The Saboteurs libary has a method ``find_logical_saboteurs`` which allows to do this reasoning many groups with many elements.
 Here is how you would solve the problem above: